 - Quebec’s share of cheese production in Canada: 50%

-- Number of small dairy processing companies in Quebec: 53 artisanal cheese makers, including producer-processors, process 0.5% of the milk
+- Number of small dairy processing companies in Quebec: 57 artisanal cheese makers, including producer-processors, process less than 0.5% of the milk

-- Organic production in Quebec: close to 58 million litres of milk
+- Organic production in Quebec: close to 67 million litres of milk in 2021

 Thanks to supply management and collective marketing, Quebec and Canadian processors enjoy guaranteed supply conditions, a fair price, and very high-quality milk.
 In fact, they negotiate with one sole representative and do not have to recruit producers one-by-one to obtain milk.
 They also benefit from equitable purchase conditions that include stable, predictable prices that are the same for everyone and a guaranteed supply of high-quality milk.
 They also have the option of acquiring milk to develop new niches.

 As concerns fluid milk, the provinces are autonomous and volumes are processed based on the demand of the population.
 That is why milk plants can be found in every province.
 The majority of fluid milk is produced in the most populated provinces, which are Ontario and Quebec, followed by the western provinces.
 In other words, Quebec plants organize their production to cover a portion of the needs of other provinces.
 Ontario and Quebec together produce 70% of milk.